xianshenglu/html5/html5-sprites-maker/README.md

 ## Note:

-Compatible with chrome and FireFox
+Compatible with Chrome and FireFox